yxtj/Daiger/src2/runner/WorkFlow.md

 ## System start

 1. Master : when boot,
-	- end message "CRegister" to all workers.
+	- send message "COnline" to all workers.
-2. Worker : when receive "CRegister",
+2. Worker : when receive "COnline",
 	- store the sender's net-id as master's net-id.
-	- send message "CRegister" to master AS REPLY, whose content will be ignored.
+	- send message "CRegister" to master AS REPLY
+	- waiting for reply with a timeout
 3. Master : when receive "CRegister" from a worker,
 	- assign a worker-id for the network-id.
-	- send a reply
+	- reply.
-4. Master : when all workers are registered,
+4. Master : when all "CRegister" are received,
 	- finish.

+## Initialization

+1. Master :
+	- send message "CWorkers" to all workers, containing the assigned (net-id, worker-id) mapping of all workers.
+2. Worker : when receive "CWorkers" from master,
+	- store it.
+	- do local initialization
+	- send a reply to master.
-5. Master : if timeout,
+3. Master : when all workers replied,
-	- terminate the system.
+	- finish

 ## Run a procedure